3ahmns2021-mtin-3h/weihnachtsspiel-Witch_chase-dbraun/README.md

 # Weihnachtspiel-witch-chase

 ### Project description:
-Christmas themed game with Collectables and a Counter
+Christmas themed game where you as the player collect collectable "Cookies" that add to your Counter.
+The goal is to have the highest Score possible.

 ### Development platform:
 Windows 10, Unity 2020, Visual Studio 2019